Food and Journeys®

 Jump to Recipe

-If you love German soups, you must try my authentic German potato soup (kartoffelsuppe) and sauerkraut soup — you’ll be hard-pressed to choose a favorite between the two. 🙂
+If you love classic German soup recipes, you must try my authentic German pea soup and sauerkraut soup — I bet you’ll have a hard time choosing a favorite between the two.

-But if you prefer some meat in your soup, then this German lentil soup with sausage is what you need.
+But if you prefer a bit of meat in your soup, then this German lentil soup with sausage is what you need.

 Now that we’ve moved back to Stockholm, I still make it regularly, even in warmer months.